Interactive: Mapping Canada’s D-Day dead

 Most came from towns and cities that still exist, but an extinct mining community in B.C. and an extinct farming community in Saskatchewan are represented.
 One soldier came from Mille Roches, Ont., one of the “lost villages” flooded in the 1950s to build the St. Lawrence Seaway.

-In the end, we were able to find at least a home community for all but 15 of them, who are listed below.
+In the end, we were able to find at least a home community for all but 15 of them.